 The relationship between water, energy, agriculture and climate is a significant one.
 More and more, that relationship is falling out of balance jeopardizing food, water and energy security.
 Climate change is a phenomenon we can no longer deny as its effects have become increasingly evident worldwide.
 On the list of warmest years on record, almost every year since 1992 is included and, according to NASA and NOAA data, 2015 was the hottest.

-As the earth’s temperature continues to rise, we can expect a significant impact on our fresh water supplies with the potential for devastating effects on these resources.
+As the earth's temperature continues to rise, we can expect a significant impact on our fresh water supplies with the potential for devastating effects on these resources.
 As temperatures increase, evaporation increases, sometimes resulting in droughts.
-As of 2013, the U.S. has been experiencing one of the most severe, multi-state, multi-year droughts in decades.
+The US is currently in one of the most severe, multi-state, multi-year droughts in decades.

 In addition, rising temperatures are melting glacial ice at an unprecedented rate.
 Glaciers are an important source of freshwater worldwide, and some, like those at Glacier National Park, are in danger of disappearing within the 21st century.
 Once these glaciers have melted away, they can't be restored.
 Areas that previously depended on glaciers for freshwater will then have to seek other sources.

 More than 50 percent of the world's freshwater comes from mountain runoff and snowmelt.